Muhammad bin Tughluq: Early life

-Ascending the throne
+Ascension

-After the death of his father Ghiyasuddin Tughlaq, Muhammad bin Tughlaq ascended the throne of Tughlaq dynasty of Delhi in February, 1325 CE.
+Three days after the death of his father Ghiyasuddin-Din Tughlaq, Muhammad bin Tughlaq ascended the throne of Tughlaq dynasty of Delhi on 4 February 1325.
 In his reign, he conquered Warangal (in present-day Telangana, India), Ma'abar (Kayalpatnam) and Madurai (Tamil Nadu, India), and areas up to the modern day southern tip of the Indian state of Karnataka.
 In the conquered territories, Tughluq created a new set of revenue officials to assess the financial aspects of the area.
 Their accounts helped the audit in the office of the wazir.

-Robert Sewell quotes from visitor accounts atrocities during the rule of Muhammad bin Tughluq.
-He is said to have ordered the massacre of all the inhabitants of the Hindu city of Kanauj.
-He also decided to transfer his capital from Delhi to Devagiri, which are 600 miles apart, then ordered the people to move back to Delhi.
-Thousands of people including women and children died during the journey.
-However, Muhammad bin Tughluq was also known for his tolerance to other religions.
-Several historians mention that the Sultan honoured the Jain monk Jinaprabha Suri during the year 1328.
+Muhammad bin Tughluq was also known for his tolerance for other religions.
+Several historians mention that the Sultan honored the Jain monk Jinaprabha Suri during the year 1328.
 Peter Jackson mentions that Muhammad was the only Sultan who participated in Hindu festivities.